-- 1. Erosion Control Blankets and Seeding are useful in most swale and minor channel applications.
+- Erosion Control Blankets and established Vegetation are sufficient in most swale and minor channel applications.
 The erosion control blankets in a concentrated flow application shall have a life expectancy of 24 months or more.
 The choice in product shall also consider the maximum slope and allowable flow velocities provided in the manufacturers' documentation. - 2.
 Turf Reinforcement products are necessary when anticipated flow velocities exceed 8 feet per second in the channel.
-These products have nondegradable elements for extended life expectancies.
-The seeding requirements with turf reinforcement mats shall follow the manufacturer's recommendations.

-3. Rigid Armor for a channel should be a last option.
+These products have non-degradable elements for extended life expectancies.
+The seeding requirements with turf reinforcement mats shall follow the manufacturer's recommendations. - 3.
+Cellular or grid like soil confinement and stabilization products such as GeoGrid, Geocell, and StrataGrid are useful for steep slope and bank stabilization.
+These products are generally composed of a 3D blanket of interconnected cells that allows for soil and natural vegetation to grow around its interlocked web of openings.
+Refer to manufacturer's recommendations to for its proper installation. - 4.
+Rigid Armor for a channel should be a last option.
 Rigid or hard armor is the use of concrete or stone products to protect the channel from erosive flow velocities.
 The installation shall follow the manufacturer's recommendations.
+If rigid armor is required, evaluate using only to the ordinary high water mark with another alternative above the ordinary high water mark.